swedenconnect/saml-identity-provider/docs/configuration.md

 | `better-mappings` | A map of AuthnContext URI:s to a list of URI:s that is used for better comparison. | `Map<String, List<String>>` |
 | `maximum-mappings` | A map of AuthnContext URI:s to a list of URI:s that is used for maximum comparison. | `Map<String, List<String>>` |

+**Note**: All keys must be given within brackets, otherwise Spring Boot will normalize URLs.
+See example below.

 Common for all maps are that they map an incoming URI to what it means given a specific comparison method.
 This is illustrated with the example below:

 ```yaml